top of page

 Calgary, Alberta

 The storm had done its worst.
 The city's primary communication system had been disabled.
-Sleet and snow driven by high winds weighed heavy on its lines causing poles to fall and wires to snap.
-Flights arriving at Calgary's airport had to be rerouted.
+Sleet and snow driven by high winds weighed heavy on its lines, causing poles to fall and wires to snap.
+Flights arriving at Calgary's airport were rerouted.
 Trolleys became unhitched, and their entangled lines blocked roadways for hours.
 In some cases, roads were rendered inaccessible.
 The estimated cost of damages soared to over a million dollars.
+It was considered the most unusual to hit Alberta since an inch of snow blanketed Calgary in the middle of summer 1918.

 1951::Freak storm drops hailstones the size of golf balls on Calgary, Alberta.